Skip to main content

 C. You’ll see your assets in the Media dashboard, in DRAFT status.

-Decision: Be lazy or be accessible?
+Decision: be lazy or be accessible?

 • They are the alt text read aloud to users with visual or cognitive disabilities.
 Good alt text is one of the first principles of web accessibility.